jessicaheggem/prime-solo-project-voluncode/README.md

 # Prime Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.

 ## Prerequisites